 Runner-up smart home hub: Wink Hub 2

-The Wink 2 hub is an aging beast and any review must come with the caveat that this ecosystem is on shaky ground.
+The Wink 2 hub is an ageing beast and any review must come with the caveat that this ecosystem is on shaky ground.
+It might even be dead.
 However, right now, itâs a well-oiled machine that makes home automations easy.
 The app is easy to use, the standards supported are comprehensive, and most of the big name brands are on board.

 Since its inception, Wink has been committed to making things as open as possible.
 IFTTT, Z-Wave, Zigbee, Wi-Fi, Bluetooth LE, Lutron's Clear Connect and Google's Thread interface are all compatible, and it also supports Sonos, Alexa, Google Assistant, Philips Hue, and Honeywell.